bnb-chain/bnb-chain.github.io/docs/index.md

     BNB Chain is a hub for DeFi activities, providing users with access to a wide range of financial products and services, all powered by blockchain technology.

+* **LSD and Restaking**
+    BNB Chain is secured by more than 20M BNB staking and 20K delegators.
+The development for LSD and Restaking has been bolstered by a substantial amount of assets and a solid user base.

 * **Gaming and Non-Fungible Tokens (NFTs)**

     The platform's fast transaction speeds and low fees make it ideal for gaming and NFT applications. opBNB further enhances this capability.